jtmerritt/BeSocial/README.md

         - facebook
     - display generic photo

-- activity for creating groups

 - make cards interface
-- figure out what to do with the event notes
 - flag for manually entered events?

 - contact detail plant animation
-- Update contact stats when a communication happens
-+ Create class to estimate contact due date
-+ Create routine for producing the long duration statistics:
-    - average time
-    - score over time

 - Access gmail through official API: https://developers.google.com/gmail/android/
 - Use ActionMode.callback to manually select multiple contacts to remove from a group